-Hutton Construction Limited, as a Group, has a zero tolerance approach to modern slavery.
+Hutton Construction Ltd has a zero tolerance approach to modern slavery.

 Anyone can become a victim of modern slavery.
 However, victims of this crime are often people who are promised a job in the UK and then forced by traffickers to work as labourers or in factories for instance, for little or no money.